hoj201/hoj201.github.io/_posts/2017-12-10-kids_these_days.md

 Have I been brain-washed?
 I act like a commodity because I've been trained to do nothing but compete by offering a return on investment.
 While the book has a lot of flaws, the main point resonated with me.
-Why did my wife and I move to park slope?
-For the schools, of course.
+*Why did my wife and I decide to move to park slope?*  So our kid could attend the schools, of course.
-What about all the kids who can't go to those schools?
-To bad for them.
+*What about all the kids who can't go to those schools?*  To bad for them.
-We're paying out hire rents not, so that our child bond can pay out dividends.
+We're paying high rents now so that our child bond can pay out dividends in the future.
-This is assuming our kid manages to with-stand the barrage of labor coming this way.
+This is assuming we manage to secure those dividends.
-Otherwise those dividends are kaput.

-## Junk bonds
-What happens when some of the child-bonds default?
-By default, that means failing math class or going crazy.
-You need to cut your losses, and get them off your balance sheet.
-When those bonds are people, this means suspension for children and incarceration for adults.
-At least this is what Harris suggests.
-> the modern classroom aspires to total control, to be a space where education can progress according to policymakers' predictions and employers' needs.
-To standardize all those students in peace, teachers and administrators have to excise the disruptive elements.
-School officials have accomplished this by removing more and more kids from class. (p120)

-Harris suggests that schools are incentivized by numerous things, but singles out standardized testing as an obvious culprit.
-What I find funny about this argument is that mass incarceration is very expensive (oh yeah... also immoral).
-It almost appears that the issue is one of pricing.

 ## Appropriate pricing
 What is the appropriate price of a good?